THE TEAM

 Photo: Paul Stringer

 Bibi June is a poet, theatre maker and producer.
-Originally from Amsterdam, they are now based between Glasgow and London.
+Originally from Amsterdam, they live nomadically and work across the UK.

 BIBI JUNE